 Visit this one of the most haunted places in India only if you have no heart ailment because even the healthy can anytime be faced with a heart attack and that time a pale white extending hand would only worsen it.

 Considered an architectural marvel of the Mughal period, Bara Imambara is an impressive monument recognized for its inspiring Mughal architecture in Lucknow.
-A striking feature of this memorial is the confusing eternal set of mazes that can devour any man who dares to enter them with any professional or trained guide.
-The construction of the building began in 1785 when the city of nawabs was hit by acute famine.
+A striking feature of this memorial is the confusing eternal set of mazes that can devour any man, who dares to enter them with any professional or trained guide.
+The construction of the building began in 1785 when the 'City of Nawabs' was hit by acute famine.
 The main aim of construction was to generate employment and accelerate earning and economic growth along with over all improvement in the standard of living.
 The famine and deprivation took away the lives of countless innocent men, women, and children.
 It is their ghosts that are still believed to linger about and haunt the bewildering maze routes and passages.
-A lot of entrants of these paths have never returned to their families till date and no one knows what exactly happened to them.
+A lot of entrants have never returned to their families till date and no one knows what exactly happened to them.
 The ‘Tehkhana’ or store room built in the complex was utilized by the ruthless British rulers during their invalid settling in India to arrest, lock up and imprison the natives.
-The crippling walls that have been an eye-witness to all the years of injustice, still hold terrific flashbacks of all that transpired behind them.
+The crippling walls that have been witness to all the years of injustice and still hold terrific flashbacks of all that transpired behind them.

 Tourists have also claimed to capture mysterious snaps hanging around in the eroding establishment.